npms-io/npms-analyzer/docs/architecture.md

 - Get number of dependents

-## Scoring

-The scoring process uses the analyses result to compute a score for the module.
-The calculation can be divided in different aspects:
+### Evaluation

+The evaluation phased uses the `info` object that was previously collected to evaluate different aspects of the module.
+These aspects are divide in four categories:

 - quality
 - popularity
 - maintenance
-- personalities score
+- personalities

-The final score will be calculated using the previous scores.

-### quality score
+#### quality

 Quality attributes are easy to calculate because they are self contained.
-These are the kind of attributes that a person analyses first when looking at the module.
+These are the kind of attributes that a person looks first when looking at the module.

 - Has README?
 - Has tests? has coverage? whats the coverage %?